 Image of Frances McDormand in the 2020 Venice Film Festival Awards’ Golden Lion winner Nomadland: Searchlight Pictures.

-Image of Shia LaBeouf and the 2020 Venice Film Festival Awards’ Best Actress winner Vanessa Kirby in Pieces of a Woman: Netflix.
+Shia LaBeouf and Vanessa Kirby Pieces of a Woman image: Netflix.

 Tilda Swinton The Human Voice image: El Deseo/FilmNation Entertainment.

-“2020 Venice Film Festival Awards: Frances McDormand en Route to Third Oscar?” last updated in October 2020.
+“2020 Venice Film Festival Awards: McDormand to Win Third Oscar?” last updated in September 2021.